 According to the National AIDS Memorial Grove website, “Its mission is to provide, in perpetuity, a place of remembrance so that the lives of people who died from AIDS are not forgotten and the story is known by future generations.”

 A group of San Franciscans conceived of the idea for the grove in 1988, envisioning a peaceful place where people could come to express their grief and find solace among the towering trees, ferns and flowers.
 The National AIDS Memorial Grove Act of 1996, introduced by Nancy Pelosi and signed into law by Bill Clinton, made the redwood grove a national memorial:

 “This official designation as the National AIDS Memorial Grove… proclaims to the world that there is a dedicated space in the national public landscape where anyone who has been touched by AIDS can grieve openly without being stigmatized, can find comfort among others whose lives have been affected by AIDS, and can experience the feelings of renewal and hope inherent in nature.”

 The quiet, steady presence of the redwoods can be immensely comforting.
 Among the peaceful giants, I’ve found solace, perspective and answers that I sometimes didn’t even know I needed.

-If you’re in San Francisco for the Pride festivities this weekend, consider taking a moment to visit the AIDS Memorial Grove.
+If you’re in San Francisco, consider taking a moment to visit the AIDS Memorial Grove.
 If you live nearby, you could become a volunteer and help maintain this special place.